What’s God Doing When Everything Goes Wrong in our Lives?

 Then there are the other sins.

 Those irksome little sins that sprout-up like weeds in a garden.
-The sins we all struggle with (1st Corinthians 10:13).
-There is simply no one in all of human history who has not grappled with lust, inappropriate anger, jealousy, hatred, selfish ambition and the inclination to gossip (Galatians 5:19-21, Colossians 3:5-6) at some point in their lives.
+The ones we all struggle with (1st Corinthians 10:13).
+There is simply no one in all of human history who has not grappled with lust, inappropriate anger, jealousy, hatred, selfish ambition and the inclination to gossip (Galatians 5:19-21, James 3:14, Colossians 3:5-6) at some point in their lives.

 Bitterness is another.

 Scripture clearly instructs Christians to avoid becoming bitter and remaining bitter (Ephesians 4:31, Hebrews 12:15).
-That being said, most of us (if we’re honest) will admit to giving into the sin of bitterness at some point.
+That being said, most of us (if we’re honest) will admit to wallowing around in the sin of bitterness at some point.

-Most people do not become bitter without a valid reason.
-This inevitably leads people to feel justified and even righteous as they wallow around in the anger and resentment that ultimately leads to bitterness.
+Most people do not become bitter without at least a semi-valid reason.
+This inevitably leads people to feel justified and even righteous as they embrace the anger and resentment that ultimately leads to bitterness.
 I am well-acquainted with the sin of bitterness.
 I learned first-hand over the course of several miserable and painfully unproductive years bitterness is one of those sins that hurts us far more than it hurts the people who have sinned against us.

 Because bitterness is such a common sin and because it is something we are cautioned to avoid at all costs there are at least four things every Christian needs to understand about bitterness.